SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2015-Lab-Virtualization/README.md

 * the software container.

-The benchmarking tool (Geekbench) is platform-independent, it runs on Linux, Windows and Mac OS X. If you are curious you can run it also on your smartphone and compare the results.
+The benchmarking tool (Geekbench) is platform-independent, it runs on Linux, Windows and Mac OS X and enables the comparison of the different platforms.
+If you are curious you can run it even on smartphones and tablets (iOS and Android) to get a feeling for their relative performance.

 ### Task 1: Create virtual machine and software container